Yale-EEB723/finalproject/code.md

-### Testing different clustering algorithms
+#### Testing different clustering algorithms
 **Data**: Different clustering algorithms were tested on a 100x100 subset of the "5 taxa" dataset described in the previous section.
 Only Homo and Danio were selected for clustering, the reasoning being that clustering only two high quality well-annotated genomes would give the highest likelihood of success.

+I tested if basic clustering algorithms that lack Cross-clustering's outlier approach produce the same pattern.

-#### agnes: aggregative hierarchical clustering
+##### agnes: aggregative hierarchical clustering
+Initially, each data point is declared a cluster.
+Each sucessive step, the nearest clusters are combined to form a larger cluster, until all points form a single cluster.
+[R documentation](https://www.rdocumentation.org/packages/cluster/versions/2.0.7-1/topics/agnes)

-#### diana: divisive hierarchical clustering
+##### diana: divisive hierarchical clustering

-#### k-means:
+All data points are initially members of a single large cluster.
+At each step, diana searches for the two most distant points, then reassigns all other points based on whether they are closer to the "splinter group" than the "old party" (see R documentation).
+This continues until every point is relegated to its own cluster.
+[R documentation](https://astrostatistics.psu.edu/su07/R/html/cluster/html/diana.html)

+##### k-means: clustering around centroids
+Start by choosing k, the number of clusters.
+K random data points are initally selected to serve as the initial centroids of k clusters, then each observation is grouped into the cluster with the closest centroid.
+Centroids can be thought of as a cluster's mean, and is computed as the arithmetic mean of the coordinates of each point in a cluster (correct me if I'm wrong?).
+Centroids are re-calculated based on the new members.
+Re-arrangment of clusters continue with a goal of minimizing the total within sum of squares until the number of different clusters do not change.

-I set 51 as k (pre-ordained number of clusters) as this equals the total number of human + zebrafish chromosomes. ??? *There are more sequences because of unplaced scaffolds - is this big group unplaced scaffolds? ??
+I set 51 as k (pre-ordained number of clusters) as this equals the total number of human + zebrafish chromosomes.
+??? *There are more sequences because of unplaced scaffolds - is this big group unplaced scaffolds? ??

 Hierarchical clustering algorithms produce a dendrogram.
 The general pattern I've received from all other clustering attempts is reiterated in the dendrogram structure.
 There is one large cluster, following by many little clusters of low membership consecutively splitting off.